ISU-MolPhyl/EEOB563/computer_labs/lab1/UNIX.md

 | &     | Run command in the background |             |

+## IV) VI (visual editor)

-## IV) A short tutorial to play with Unix commands:
+## V) A short tutorial to play with Unix commands:

-1) Go to your home directory;
+1) Go to your home directory on HPC-class and check its content;

 2) In your home directory create a new directory called EEOB563\_labs;

-3) Create a directory called lab1 within EEOB563_labs
+3) Create a directory called lab1 within EEOB563_labs;

-4) Use cal, one of several neat, small, “miscellaneous” commands available in UNIX to create a calendar for the month and the year of your birth and save it to a file called calendar.txt.
+4) Use cal, one of several neat, small, “miscellaneous” commands available in UNIX to create a calendar for the month and the year of your birth and save it to a file called calendar.txt;

 5) How can you see the content of that file?